johnvilsack/python-notes/docs/first-steps.md

 # Bootstrap project
 uv init

-# Test it by running program - This installs Python automatically into your project!
+# Test it - uv installs Python automatically!
 uv run main.py
 ```
 You should see: `Hello from hello-python!`

-> Initializing a project creates all the necessary metadata files uv needs to manage your project.
-Each project tracks its own version of Python and the packages you need to run it.
-You can [learn more about uv here](about-uv.md).
+> Why uv?
+Each project gets its own Python and packages.
+No conflicts.
+[Learn more](about-uv.md).

 ## Note